microsoft/vscode-eslint/README.md

 - `eslint.run` - run the linter `onSave` or `onType`, default is `onType`.
 - `eslint.quiet` - ignore warnings.
 - `eslint.runtime` - use this setting to set the path of the node runtime to run ESLint under.
+- `eslint.nodeEnv` - use this setting if an ESLint plugin or configuration needs `process.env.NODE_ENV` to be defined.
 - `eslint.nodePath` - use this setting if an installed ESLint package can't be detected, for example `/myGlobalNodePackages/node_modules`.
 - `eslint.probe` = an array for language identifiers for which the ESLint extension should be activated and should try to validate the file.
 If validation fails for probed languages the extension says silent.
 Defaults to `["javascript", "javascriptreact", "typescript", "typescriptreact", "html", "vue"]`.
 - `eslint.validate` - an array of language identifiers specifying the files for which validation is to be enforced.
 This is an old legacy setting and should in normal cases not be necessary anymore.
 Defaults to `["javascript", "javascriptreact"]`.